PrzemekKozakQA/Memento-Flask-application/README.md

 ## Knowledge gained

 This application is my original project, which is also my final project for the [CS50x course](https://cs50.harvard.edu/x/2023/) at Harvard University.
-During this course and working on the project, I learned the basics of Python, the Flask framework, SQL, HTML, CSS and JS.
+During this course and working on the project, I learned the basics of: Python, the Flask framework, SQL, HTML, CSS and JS.
 I learned the basics of these technologies, so I am aware that my code is not very sophisticated 😉.
 Even though the application was created as a final project, the idea for it and its implementation was not suggested and is entirely my idea.

 **As part of the development of my software tester skills, I added to the project:**